-This means that the long-run growth rate of both capital and output per worker is μ (1 - α).
-The rate of human capital growth and the ratio of physical capital to human capital converge to a constant.
-In the long-run, the level of income is proportional to the economy's initial stock of human capital and savings rate which will have no effect on the growth rate.
+This means that the long-run growth rate of both capital and output per worker is $\mu$ (1 - $\alpha$ ).
+The rate of human capital growth and the ratio of physical capital to human capital converge to a

 The important implication of Lucas model is that under purely competitive market equilibrium there is an under-investment in human capital accumulation because private agents do not take into account the benefits of human capital accumulation.
 This implies that a government subsidy to human capital formation or schooling could potentially result in a substantial increase in the rate of economic growth (Nzeribe, 2013).